boshtannik/embedded-nano-mesh/README.md

 ## Possible Use Case

-You can broadcast encrypted messages to the entire network, allowing devices capable of decryption to react to these messages.
+You can multicast encrypted messages to the entire network, allowing devices capable of decryption to react to these messages.
 In other words, it resembles a "Publisher/Subscriber" pattern.

 ## Main Components

-The central component of this protocol is the `Node` structure, which offers a user-friendly interface for actions like sending, receiving, broadcasting, ping-ponging, and handling message transactions.
+The central component of this protocol is the `Node` structure, which offers a user-friendly interface for actions like sending, receiving, multicasting, ping-ponging, and handling message transactions.
 The `Node` should be constantly updated by calling its `update` method.

 To initialize a `Node`, you need to provide two values:

-1. `DeviceIdentifier`: Represents the device's identification address in the node pool.
+1. `AddressType`: Represents the device's identification address in the node pool.
 2. `Listen period`: A value in milliseconds that determines how long the device will wait before transmitting on the network to prevent network congestion.

 You can regulate the range of packets by configuring the `lifetime` parameter.
 For example, setting `lifetime` to 1 will limit the message's reach to the nearest devices in the network.